 After nearly 41 years of service, Adrienne Thomas retired from the National Archives on April 1, 2011.

 To honor Thomas’s service to the National Archives, and the nation, the Adrienne C. Thomas Auditorium at the National Archives in College Park was dedicated on March 21, 2011.
+She passed away on March 29, 2021, in Northern Virginia.

 Thank you to Ms. Thomas for taking the time to interview for this post.